30 Creepiest Abandoned Places Around the World that You Must Discover Once

-In 1869, Willard asylum was officially put into operation, becoming a home for people with disabilities, people who had no home or being rejected by society.
+In 1869, Willard asylum was officially put into operation, becoming a home for people with disabilities, people who had no home or were being rejected by society.
 Nonetheless, Willard was essentially no different from a prison.
 Truly, patients were “detained” and treated with various barbaric methods until the doctor’s approval before being discharged from the hospital.
 Sadly, many people couldn’t escape this place until the end of their life.
 Inside Willard’s campus, a cemetery is built to bury over 5,500 patients, but their gravestones are only engraved with numbers instead of names.

 Although it was closed for more than 2 decades, when referring to Willard asylum, people couldn’t help but shudder to remember a terrifying place, once detained and treated patients with inhumane methods.
-Definitely, Willard asylum is listed as one of the top creepiest abandoned places around the world.
+Definitely, Willard Asylum is listed as one of the top creepiest abandoned places around the world.